With regard to implementation of the campus GRP (Student Code, 3-309(b)), the Council of Undergraduate Deans has agreed to the following principles:

 6. What happens if a student failed a course the first time, retook it for grade replacement, and failed it the second time?

-If a student fails a course the first time he or she takes it, then retakes it for grade replacement and fails the course again, the student shall count two Fs (and the associated credit hours) in his or her GPA calculation.
+If a student fails a course the first time he or she takes it, then retakes it for grade replacement and fails the course again, the student shall count two Fs (and the associated credit hours) in their GPA calculation.
 Completion of the second course counts toward the grade replacement policy’s 10-hour or 4-course limit.
 If a student wishes to repeat the twice-failed course yet again, the general policy on repeated undergraduate courses, not the campus GRP, applies.

 Following is some additional guidance relating to GRP:

-- When a student declares intent to use the GRP, it’s clear what to do if he or she earns a passing grade (C−, D+, D, or D−) on the first attempt and fails on the second: 3-309(a)(2) is invoked and both grades are calculated in the student’s GPA.
+- When a student declares intent to use the GRP, it’s clear what to do if he or she earns a passing grade (C−, D+, D, or D−) on the first attempt and fails on the second: 3-309(a)(1) is invoked and both grades are calculated in the student’s GPA.
 When this happens, in the interest of comprehensive and consistent record-keeping, all colleges should forward the student’s grade replacement intent forms to the Office of the Registrar.
 It will be noted that the student’s grade replacement attempt was resolved under terms of the general policy governing course repeats.

 - If a student fails a course twice, the second time for grade replacement, the outcome should count toward the GRP’s 10-hour or 4-course limit.
 Courses actually repeated (that is, completed with a final grade, regardless of the final grade) count under the terms of the GRP, since a student has repeated a course for grade replacement if he or she registers his or her intent per 3-309(b)(3), meets the requirements of 3-309(b)(1), and finishes the semester and earns a final grade, including a grade of F.